pnikolinakos/pnikolinakos.github.io/index.md

 - West Middlesex University Hospital  - Specialty Taster Supervisor

 ## Oral Presentations
-1) Applications and Outcomes of Indocyanine Green-Guided Near-Infrared Fluorescence in Paediatric Urological Surgery: A Systematic Review, European Association of Urology 26, March 2026
+- Applications and Outcomes of Indocyanine Green-Guided Near-Infrared Fluorescence in Paediatric Urological Surgery: A Systematic Review, European Association of Urology 26, March 2026
-2) Comparison of Outcomes of Open, Laparoscopic and Robot-Assisted Laparoscopic Pyeloplasty in Children with PUJO: A Systematic Review and Meta-Analysis, 15th Annual ESPES Congress 2025, October 2025
+- Comparison of Outcomes of Open, Laparoscopic and Robot-Assisted Laparoscopic Pyeloplasty in Children with PUJO: A Systematic Review and Meta-Analysis, 15th Annual ESPES Congress 2025, October 2025
-3) Supernumerary Testicles and Other Weird and Wonderful Tales of Urology, CW Grand Round, February 2023
+-Supernumerary Testicles and Other Weird and Wonderful Tales of Urology, CW Grand Round, February 2023
-4) The contribution of Peter Lord’s procedure in treating haemorrhoids in children, 59th National Paediatric Conference, Greece, October 2021
+- The contribution of Peter Lord’s procedure in treating haemorrhoids in children, 59th National Paediatric Conference, Greece, October 2021
-5) Acquired undescended testicles.
+- Acquired undescended testicles.
 The importance of a correct and quick diagnosis, 58th National Paediatric Conference, Greece, September 2020
-6) Increased incidence of malignant tumours in children in the last 5 years, 58th National Paediatric Conference, Greece, September 2020
+- Increased incidence of malignant tumours in children in the last 5 years, 58th National Paediatric Conference, Greece, September 2020
-7) Prepuce preserving operations for phimosis in teenagers, 58th National Paediatric Conference, Greece, September 2020
+- Prepuce preserving operations for phimosis in teenagers, 58th National Paediatric Conference, Greece, September 2020
-8) Lipomatous tumours in children, 58th National Paediatric Conference, Greece, September 2020
+- Lipomatous tumours in children, 58th National Paediatric Conference, Greece, September 2020

 ## Poster Presentations
-1) "Wunderlich Syndrome Triggered by Deadlifting: A Rare Case Report of Spontaneous Renal Haemorrhage, ASiT, March 2026
+- "Wunderlich Syndrome Triggered by Deadlifting: A Rare Case Report of Spontaneous Renal Haemorrhage, ASiT, March 2026
-2) Evaluating GPT4-0's Responses to Andrology Patient Questions in Outpatient Clinic Compared to European Association of Urology Guidelines, 27th World Meeting on Sexual Medicine, February 2026
+- Evaluating GPT4-0's Responses to Andrology Patient Questions in Outpatient Clinic Compared to European Association of Urology Guidelines, 27th World Meeting on Sexual Medicine, February 2026
 3) Emergency Laparoscopic Bowel Resection with Intracorporeal Anastomosis: A Case Series, Emergency General Surgery Symposium, November 2025